popsim-consortium/stdpopsim/docs/development.rst

 When Developer A creates a new demographic model on their local fork they must follow these steps for it to be officially supported by stdpopsim:

-    1. Developer A submits PR to add a new model.
-This must include basic unit tests and full documentation (i.e., the documentation that will be rendered on rtd).
-The code is checked for any obvious problems/style issues etc by maintainer M and merged when it meets these basic standards.
-The model is considered 'preliminary' and not linked from the online documentation and not included in the CLI.
+    1. Developer A submits a PR to add a new model to the catalog.
+This includes full documentation (i.e., the documentation that will be rendered on rtd).
+The code is checked for any obvious problems/style issues etc by a maintainer and merged when it meets these basic standards.
+The new catalog model is considered 'preliminary'.

     2. Developer A creates an `issue
        <https://github.com/popsim-consortium/stdpopsim/issues/new/choose>`__